Relive five of the most controversial, taboo match endings that altered the course of WWE history.06/17/2015 - 15:52

 In 1995, her career was punctuated when she became the first female inducted into the WWE Hall of Fame.
 Inducted by then-Women's Champion Alundra Blayze, Moolah was recognized as the true pioneer -- and biggest legend -- in the history of women's wrestling.

 The name of The Fabulous Moolah will forever be etched in the annals of sport as the defining one in women's wrestling.
-Her name will always be synonymous with success, as she was a true trail blazer that set the path for the Divas of today to show the world what they can do.
+Her name will always be synonymous with success, as she was a true trailblazer who set the path for the female Superstars of today to show the world what they can do.